prasadpamidi/CarND-LaneLines-P1/writeup.md

     * Added helper methods get_line_slope() and get_line_intercept()
 * Capture max, min slope and intercept values (which are basically the extreme ends of the lines)
 * Filter each slope_intercepts np-array values into left and right lanes line arrays
-    * I first picked with left lanes lines that has slopes close(0.15) to max slope value and intercept values that are close to max intercept(or the extreme line)  - i guess this can be improved a lot
+    * I first picked left lanes lines that have slope values close(0.15) to max slope value and intercept values that are close to max intercept(or the extreme line)  - i guess this can be improved a little
-    * I did the same for the right lanes lines by filtering lines that have slopes close(0.15) to min slope value and intercept values close to min intercept
+    * I did the same for the right lanes lines by filtering lines that have slope values close(0.15) to min slope value and intercept values close to min intercept
 * Calculate average slope and intercept values for left and right lanes
     * Here, I calculated the average slope and intercept values for right and left lanes separately.
-I thought this would give better fit final line
+I thought this would give a better fit final lane line
 * Finally, I called cv2.line for both left and right lane lines

 ### 2. Identify potential shortcomings with your current pipeline